CodeCatz/litterbox/README.md

 ### Web development with Flask

+#### Install Flask

-[Flask](http://flask.pocoo.org/) is super slim web framework for Python.
+[Flask](http://flask.pocoo.org/) is a super slim web framework for Python.
-To install it just try
+To install it just try running:

     sudo pip install Flask

-If you don't have `pip` try this also
+If you don't have `pip`, you can also try:

     sudo easy_install pip

-Running `flask` web application
+#### An example Flask app

+In your local copy of the litterbox repo, move into the folder Goranche/webServer and run the Python script that start a simple web server.

     cd Goranche/webServer
     python server.py